Lectures on LHC Physics: QCD

-using $C_A = N_c$ and averaging over the color $(N_c^2-1)$ and polarization $N_a$ of the mother particle $a$ {splitting kernel!unsubtracted $\hat{P}_{g \leftarrow g}$}.
-The factor $1/2$ in the first line takes into account that for two final state gluons the $(n+1)$-particle phase space is only half its usual size.
+using $C_A = N_c$ {splitting kernel!unsubtracted $\hat{P}_{g \leftarrow g}$}.
 The form of the splitting kernel is symmetric when we exchange the two gluons $z$ and $(1-z)$.
 It diverges if either of the gluons become soft.
 The notation $\hat{P}_{i \leftarrow j} \sim \hat{P}_{ij}$ is inspired by a matrix notation which we can use to multiply the splitting matrix from the right with the incoming parton vector to get the final parton vector.
-Following the logic described above, with this calculation we prove that the factorized form of the $(n+1)$-particle matrix element squared in Eq.(\ref{eq:qcd_phase_space}) holds for gluons only.
+Following the logic described above, with this calculation we prove that the factorized form of the $(n+1)$-particle matrix element squared in Eq.\eqref{eq:qcd_phase_space} holds for gluons only.

 The same kind of splitting kernel we can compute for the splitting of a \underline{gluon into two quarks} and the splitting of a \underline{quark into a quark and a gluon}